-Fallen Angels is a 2019 comic book series, starring Kwannon (formerly known as Revanche) as the new Psylocke, alongside X-23, Kid Cable, Husk and Bling.
-The series is part of the Dawn of X relaunch, and is written by Bryan Hill (Detective Comics (Rebirth)) and drawn by Szymon Kudranski (The Punisher).
+Fallen Angels was a 2019 comic book series, starring Kwannon (formerly known as Revanche) as the new Psylocke, alongside X-23, Kid Cable, Husk and Bling.
+The series was part of the Dawn of X relaunch, and was written by Bryan Hill (Detective Comics (Rebirth)) and drawn by Szymon Kudranski (The Punisher).

 Psylocke finds herself in a new world of mutantkind, not sure of her place in it.
 When someone from her past is murdered, she joins two other individuals with a similar outlook to help her on a quest for Revenge, a quest that could jeopardize all of mutantkind!